Insert In Style: A Zero-Shot Generative Framework for Harmonious Cross-Domain Object Composition: Experiments

 We compare our method against state-of-the-art in-domain object insertion baselines (DreamFuse \cite{dreamfuse_iccv2025}, AnyDoor \cite{anydoor_cvpr2024}) and cross-domain composition methods (TF-ICON \cite{tficon_iccv2023}, TALE \cite{tale_acmmm2024}, AIComposer \cite{aicomposer_iccv2025}).
 We present comprehensive qualitative and quantitative results on the benchmarks detailed in Sec.~\ref{subsec:evaluationbenchmarks}.

 We evaluate all methods across three key aspects: \emph{identity preservation}, \emph{style consistency}, and \emph{aesthetic quality}.
 We measure \emph{identity preservation} using CLIP-I \cite{clipscore_emnlp2021} between the reference image and the edited region. \emph{Style consistency} is quantified via CSD \cite{csdmetric_eccv2024} between the edited region and the background. \emph{Aesthetic quality} is measured using a pre-trained Aesthetic Score (\textsc{AES}) model \cite{laion5b_neurips2022}.
 Crucially, CSD and \textsc{AES} are calculated only when the edit mask (found via pixel differencing and threshold) exceeds $20\%$ of the image.
 This prevents a known bias where methods that fail to make an edit are unfairly rewarded.
-We emphasize that relying on any single metric may not fully capture a method's effectiveness; thus, we introduce an Overall Mean across metrics to ensure a comprehensive evaluation.
+We emphasize that relying on any single metric may not fully capture a method's effectiveness; thus, we introduce an Overall Mean across metrics for comprehensive evaluation.

-Quantitative results are presented in Tab.~\ref{tab:benchmark_aicomposer} and Tab.~\ref{tab:benchmark_ours} for the AIComposer benchmark \cite{aicomposer_iccv2025} and our \emph{Insert In Style Bench}, respectively.
-The results in both tables reveal a clear and consistent trade-off in the state-of-the-art: in-domain models (DreamFuse \cite{dreamfuse_iccv2025}, AnyDoor \cite{anydoor_cvpr2024}) achieve high identity (CLIP-I) but fail completely on style (low CSD/AES).
-Conversely, cross-domain methods (AIComposer \cite{aicomposer_iccv2025}, TALE \cite{tale_acmmm2024}, TF-ICON \cite{tficon_iccv2023}) achieve better stylization but at a significant cost to object identity (low CLIP-I).
-Our method is the only one that successfully resolves this dilemma.
+Quantitative results are presented in Tab.~\ref{tab:benchmark_aicomposer} and Tab.~\ref{tab:benchmark_ours} for AIComposer benchmark \cite{aicomposer_iccv2025} and our \emph{Insert In Style Bench}, respectively.
+The results reveal a clear and consistent trade-off in the state-of-the-art: in-domain models (DreamFuse \cite{dreamfuse_iccv2025}, AnyDoor \cite{anydoor_cvpr2024}) achieve high identity (CLIP-I) but fail on style (low CSD/AES).
+Conversely, cross-domain methods (AIComposer \cite{aicomposer_iccv2025}, TALE \cite{tale_acmmm2024}, TF-ICON \cite{tficon_iccv2023}) achieve better stylization but lose object identity (low CLIP-I).
+Our method successfully resolves this dilemma.
 We simultaneously achieve high identity preservation, strong style consistency, and superior aesthetic quality, outperforming all baselines on this challenging task.

 Qualitative results are presented in Fig.~\ref{fig:qualitativecomparison_main}.
 These comparisons visually confirm the quantitative findings: in-domain methods like AnyDoor \cite{anydoor_cvpr2024} produce jarring stylistic mismatches.
 Cross-domain methods like AIComposer \cite{aicomposer_iccv2025} corrupt the subject's identity, causing visual artifacts and misapplying background features.
 Our method consistently achieves a superior balance, producing results that are both high-fidelity and aesthetically harmonious.